Manisha0125/Ecommerce_Analysis/README.md

 # QUERY EXAMPLES
 Example SQL query to find the highest average selling price

-query='''select
+select
 	        SubcatName,avg(UnitPrice) as AvgSellingPrice
         from
 	        subcategories
         group by
 	        SubcatName

-	order by
-	        AvgSellingPrice desc

-	limit 10;'''